chenxy99/Scanpaths/README.md

 This code implements the prediction of human scanpaths in three different tasks:

-- Visual Question Answering:  the first prediction of scanpath during performing general task, e.g., visual question answering,
+- Visual Question Answering:  the prediction of scanpath during human performing general task, e.g., visual question answering, to reflect their attending and reasoning processes.
-- Free-viewing: the prediction of scanpath for looking at some salient object in the given image,
+- Free-viewing: the prediction of scanpath for looking at some salient or important object in the given image,
-- Visual search: the prediction of scanpath during the search of the given target object.
+- Visual search: the prediction of scanpath during the search of the given target object to reflect the goal-directed behavior.

 Reference
 ------------------